magomimmo/modern-cljs/doc/second-edition/tutorial-12.md

 ## Back on Earth

 OK, we had enough magic for now.
-Let's came back on Earth to update the `modern-cljs.login` namespace by using those magics.
+Let's came back on Earth to update the CLJS `modern-cljs.login` namespace by using those magics.

 Open the `login.cljs` source file living in the `src/cljs/modern_cljs` directory to start updating it while the IFDE is running: